VGE - Vertical Grading Editor

 Close this ribbon tab.

-Adds an PI (PVI) to the Design Vertical Grading (Profile View/Profile).
-Upon starting the command the Vertical Grading Editor prompt will display Click to Insert New PI.
+Adds an PVI (PVI) to the Design Vertical Grading (Profile View/Profile).
+Upon starting the command the Vertical Grading Editor prompt will display Click to Insert New PVI.
 Use the mouse pointer to graphically select a location in the Vertical Grading Design Window.
 The following form is displayed:

-Creates an PI at a cross section nearest the selected location, with the elevation (elevation) being adopted from the surface or Design Constraint as shown in the Snap To field (by default, this is the sampled (existing) surface).
+Creates an PVI at a cross section nearest the selected location, with the elevation (elevation) being adopted from the surface or Design Constraint as shown in the Snap To field (by default, this is the sampled (existing) surface).
 Upon starting the command the Vertical Grading Editor prompt will display Select Point on <Snap To>.
-Use the mouse pointer to locate the nearest cross section where the PI is required.
-An PI will be created with elevations applied based on the surface/constraint shown in the Snap To field, with a VC length of .001m.
+Use the mouse pointer to locate the nearest cross section where the PVI is required.
+An PVI will be created with elevations applied based on the surface/constraint shown in the Snap To field, with a VC length of .001m.

 Example shown, below: